Cheapest

 FlixBus is one of the most popular low-cost coach providers in Europe.
 Founded in Germany, FlixBus has expanded its services throughout Europe and even to the United States, giving travellers in both continents the option to take a long-distance coach at an affordable price.
 FlixBus also operates overnight coaches on select routes throughout Europe.
 FlixBus offers only the Standard ticket for all its routes, which allows you to bring one hand luggage and one hold luggage bag per person.
 Additional fees apply for bringing extra luggage and making specific seat reservations, such as if you want to book an Extra Seat, Table Seat or the Panorama Seat.
 Standard amenities onboard include free Wi-Fi, power outlets to charge your phone, tablet or laptop during long coach journeys, extra legroom, luggage space and toilets.

-Coach information from Munich to Amsterdam with FlixBus:
+Munich to Amsterdam coach information with FlixBus:

 Direct buses from Munich to Amsterdam can be booked with Flixbus, who provide two departures every day between the two cities.
 One service departs at 7:00 a.m., arriving at 6:50 p.m.
 The other departs from Munich at 8:00 p.m. and arrives at Amsterdam at 7:50 a.m.
 This makes it convenient for anyone who enjoys sleeping on the bus.
 The journey time is around 12 hours, with no stops along the way.
 Services are the same, every day of the week.